Skip to main content

 • Authorization: Evaluates whether that identity can access a given capability.

-In a PaaS deployment, the same model applies, but teams often integrate with enterprise identity providers (SSO) and adopt deployment-specific hardening measures (cookie policy, HTTPS, editor/admin UI isolation).
+In a PaaS deployment, the same model applies, but teams often integrate with enterprise identity providers (SSO) and adopt deployment-specific hardening measures such as cookie policy and editor/admin UI isolation.

 Authentication in CMS 12

-Authentication answers the question: "Who is the current user?"
-In CMS 12, authentication is configured using standard ASP.NET Core authentication middleware and can be composed using multiple schemes when the solution needs different authentication flows for different audiences (for example, editors versus site visitors).
+Authentication answers: "Who is the current user?"
+In CMS 12, it is configured using standard ASP.NET Core authentication middleware.
+Multiple schemes can be composed when the solution needs different authentication flows for different audiences - for example, editors versus site visitors.

 services .AddAuthentication() .AddCookie("a-scheme") .AddCookie("another-scheme");